agnxr/safe-bank/readme.md

 # Safe Bank

-## Responsive web page created with Bootstrap
+## Responsive web page based on Bootstrap

 Used technologies: